Weighted blade arrangements and the positive tropical Grassmannian: Hypersimplicial Vertex Space and Kinematic Space

 satisfies the following relations: given any $a<b<c<d$ in cyclic order and any $J\in\binom{\lbrack n\rbrack}{k-2}$ such that $e_J+e_{ac},e_J+e_{bd},e_J+e_{ab},e_J+e_{cd},e_J+e_{ad},e_J+e_{cd}$ are all vertices of $\Delta_{k,n}$.
 Then

 \end{prop}

 \begin{proof} One could compute this directly, but the geometric argument provides more insight.

 The equality above is a direct translation of the statement that if the $\rho_J$ bends nontrivially across an octahedral face in $\Delta_{k,n}$, say then it so over either of the two affine hyperplanes, $x_{ab}=1=x_{cd}$ or $x_{ad}=1=x_{bc}$, but not both, where we have the cyclic order $a<b<c<d$.
-In particular, $h$ does not bend across the plane $x_{ac} = 1 = x_{bd}$.
-This is exactly what we proved in Section 3 of \cite{Early19WeakSeparationMatroidSubdivision} by giving explicit equations for the support of the curvature itself. \end{proof}
+In particular, $h_J$ does not bend across the plane $x_{ac} = 1 = x_{bd}$.
+This is exactly what we proved in Section 3 of \cite{Early19WeakSeparationMatroidSubdivision} by giving explicit equations for the internal facet itself. \end{proof}